What To Do When You Feel Overwhelmed With Life

 We get so occupied in accomplishing everything that we forget to set our priorities and over that we forget to set our boundaries as well.
 With our priorities being scattered and compulsion to say yes to everything our mind just gets loaded with too much too handle making us feel overwhelmed.

-Now that we have understood the important aspects of feeling overwhelmed time to answer the important question, that is, ‘What to do when you feel overwhelmed in your life?’
-Well, when you are feeling overwhelmed all the time it is likely to leave an impact on all three domains of our life that are, emotions, thoughts, and behavior.
-Therefore, it is important to work on each of them to overcome the feeling of being overwhelmed.
+Now that we have understood the important aspects of feeling overwhelmed, time to answer the important question, that is, ‘What to do when you feel overwhelmed in your life?’
+Well, when you are feeling stressed and overwhelmed all the time it is likely to leave an impact on all three domains of our life, that are, emotions, thoughts, and behaviors.
+Therefore, it is important to work on each of them to overcome the feeling of getting overwhelmed easily

 Maya Angelou says: “When you do nothing, you feel overwhelmed and powerless.
 But when you get involved, you feel the sense of hope and accomplishment.”